Automated Lead Generation for More Agency Leads (Step-by-Step)

 According to Lead Chat’s site, “We’re up to 50x cheaper than hiring a full-time employee to manage your live chat.
 And you get access to our entire team of agents and experts!”

-Gist: Outsourced 24/7 live chat service that attracts and gathers leads right into your CRM.
+The Idea: Outsourced 24/7 live chat service that attracts and gathers agency leads right into your CRM.

 “Lead generation, automated.”